-Indianapolis Symphony Orchestra, Marian University - United States
+Indianapolis Symphony Orchestra, Ball State University - United States

 Braham earned a B.M. in performance at Boston University, and an M.M. in performance from New England Conservatory.
 He attended the American Institute of Musical Studies in Graz, Austria, spent two summers as a fellow at the Tanglewood Music Center, and participated in the Spoleto Festival in Spoleto, Italy.
 He also attended Juilliard Pre-College during his high school years.
 His major teachers have included Charles Smith, Thomas Gauger, and Vic Firth, all of the Boston Symphony Orchestra, and Alan Abel of the Philadelphia Orchestra.